Below are the answers to the most common questions regarding the 30% reimbursement ruling in the Netherlands:

 Is there a maximum duration for the 30% reimbursement ruling?

 In the beginning of 2012, this period was set at 8 years.
 For applications approved before 2012, the period remains ten years.
 After 5 years the applicants may be requested to provide proof that they continue to fulfil the requirements of the ruling.
 Previous employment and stay in the country reduce the duration period of the reimbursement ruling.
-For new applications stay and employment are considered for a period of 25 years and for applications before 2012 this period is 10 years.

 How can I maintain the 30% reimbursement rule when changing jobs?